Octopixell/octopixell/README.md

 ### Hi there 👋

+I'm an overly enthusiastic Software Engineer predominantly working with anything JavaScript/TypeScript!

+Long-time experience developing web applications using both React & Angular (HTML, JS, SCSS), back-end applications and microservices using tools like NodeJS, NestJS, TypeORM, LoopBack and Socket.IO.
+Utilising DB solutions like MongoDB, Redis, MySQL, SQLite and more...

+Strong affinity for things DevOps- Happily spinning up clusters and containerising my projects to have them autoscaled in Kubernetes- How about you?

+Love automating my workflows using CI/CD to build, test and publish my work to deliver you the best experience!

 <!--
 **Octopixell/octopixell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.